Virgin Hickman

 Protecting your information from disclosure

-Virgin Hickman does not sell, rent or trade your personally identifiable information to any third parties.
-We will only share your information if we are required to do so to comply with the law, by an order of a court or administrative agency, or when we believe disclosure is necessary to protect your safety or the safety of other users of the website, employees of Virgin Hickman and members of the public.
+Virgin Law Group does not sell, rent or trade your personally identifiable information to any third parties.
+We will only share your information if we are required to do so to comply with the law, by an order of a court or administrative agency, or when we believe disclosure is necessary to protect your safety or the safety of other users of the website, employees of Virgin Law Group and members of the public.

 Securing your information

-The Virgin Hickman web site employs security measures to protect any of your personal information that it has collected.
+The Virgin Law Group web site employs security measures to protect any of your personal information that it has collected.
 We limit access to restricted areas of the website through the use of passwords.

 Disclosure of your information